play-co/hermes/README.md

 ## Contact

+Yell at Zack, via [twitter](http://www.twitter.com/ZackMaril) and/or
-Yell at [Zack](http://www.twitter.com/ZackMaril) if it breaks.
+[email](mailto:zack@gameclosure.com), if Hermes breaks.
 Sometimes, we take over #hermes on freenode, an old IRC channel that used to have what looks to be a somewhat active physics discussion happening back in 2007.